ElaineArchbold/DataCentricProject/README.md

 ## Elaine Archbold Data Centric Milestone Project

 For this project, I created a website around the book ‘Mrs Hinch, the Activity Journal’.
 ‘Mrs Hinch’ is Sophie Hinchliffe.
 She has a huge online following, particularly on Instagram and YouTube.
-She is ALL about cleaning.
+She is ALL about cleaning!
 She shares cleaning tips and hacks with her followers, and has released a book, and now an Activity Journal where people can write down their to-do lists, shopping lists and cleaning tips or hacks.

 ## UX
 My goal in the design was to create a very user friendly site where users could access everything to do with Mrs Hinch in one place.
+They can organise and update their lists all in one place.

-I kept the Navbar and footer simple, and the lightbox on the inspiration page gives an overall gallery view before an image is selected, which is when the lightbox effect kicks in.
-The images used are from unsplash.com, but these could be replaced with professional photos of Mrs Hinch’s home.
+I kept the Navbar and footer simple, and the colour theme is subtle.
+The images used for the lightbox on the inspiration page are from unsplash.com, but these could be replaced with professional photos of Mrs Hinch’s home(like what she has on Instagram or on the Facebook Group page).

-*User A – wants to create their tailor made Mrs Hinch shopping list, and either print it to take it shopping with them, or use the app while they are out and about.
-On the home page, as you scroll past the opening paragraph, there is a shopping list containing all of the Mrs Hinch must-have items.
-There are javascript functios written to save items or unsave them, as the user clicks on the checkbox.
+*User A – wants to create their tailor made Mrs Hinch shopping list, and either print it to take the app shopping with them.
+On the home page, the middle section has icons for links, or they can select it from the navbar.
+The shopping list contains all of the Mrs Hinch must-have items.
+There are javascript functions written to save items or unsave them, as the user clicks on the checkbox.
+There is also a section to add to the list, which displays these items on the page and stores them in a MongoDB databse.

-*User B – wants to create and up-date an online cleaning to-do list.
+*User B – wants to create and up-date an online to-do list.
 In the To-Do page, I have created a To-Do list, using MongoDB where the user can add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.

 *User C - wants to search for tips for cleaning.
 On the tips page, there are the most popular Mrs Hinch YouTube videos.
 I have also wired up a search bar to take users directly to her YouTube channel to search through her full collection of videos.

+*User D - wants to search for interior design inspiration.
+On the inspiration page, there are lightboxes divided into sections which would be kept updated and store the most popular interior design images.
+When an image is clicked, this triggers the light box to display the images in order.

 The site can be viewed through Heroku: https://hinching-journal.herokuapp.com/home